 Virtual walkthroughs and 3D picture cameras and software such as Matterport are slowly flooding the internet and Real Estate selling process platforms.
 With these applications, you can look around the property and practically walk between rooms.

 In the end, this new normal has helped residential developments, in general, to push forward the inevitable electronic and digital world we now live in.
 There hasn't been a new - breakthrough - technology during the pandemic, only the need and the pressure to use what we have more effectively.

 Between all the pain, deaths, and economic disaster that the pandemic left us with, there is some good, and we should embrace it.
-Electronic plan submittals saves us up to 5 times more time than paper-only submittals.
+Electronic plan submittals save us up to 5 times more time than paper-only submittals.
 3D walkthroughs help developers sell and reach even more potential buyers or renters.
-And, video call inspection wasn’t even in the minds of building departments, and now a daily routine.
+And, video call inspection wasn't even in the minds of building departments, and now a daily routine.

 With these "New Normal" tools that the pandemic brought to residential developments in Miami, we don't only move faster; we move more efficiently.
 And the bottom line will end up reflecting it if we think out of the box and accept the changes.